Zhangjt9317/DataExtractor/DataExtractor/README.md

     [Scraper](https://github.com/Zhangjt9317/Scraper.git)

-2. Information Extraction
+2. Information Extraction and Database

     We can focus on more fields of study, including peroskite solar cell, which is already done by pp, organic photovoltaic materials, which can be another topic to study, thermosetting resins, and thermal properties of materials.
 Basically any field that is experiment-heavy can benefit from this project and the database we created.

     [DataExtractor](https://github.com/Zhangjt9317/DataExtractor.git)

 3. Exhibition

     After performing information extraction, the processed data can be further cleaned and organized, and then a Django-based platform can be built to exhibit researchers information of materials reported on literature.
 Given a good example, refer to this paper: [dye-sensitized solar cell database](https://www.ncbi.nlm.nih.gov/pubmed/29616364)